JaegerCQ/SlingBAG/Ultrafast_3D_PAI_simulation_method.md

 The generated simulation data will be saved in **`simulated_sensor_signal.txt`**.
 The library functions and environmental configuration required for running this code are identical to the ones used for the SlingBAG iterative reconstruction algorithm.

+We also present a demo that directly converts the 3D simulation photoacoustic source stored in a .mat file into the required .ply file format.
+The original .mat file is provided at `data/source.mat`, and the conversion code can be found in the main directory as `mat2ply.m`.
+This code reads the 3D volume, centers it in the world coordinate system, and converts all points with values greater than 0 into point cloud data for storage.
+Additionally, the code calculates the coordinate values based on the physical spacing represented by the user-defined unit grid (default physical spacing of the unit grid: 0.1mm).
+The final result is saved in the file `data/phantom_for_simulation.ply`.

 ---

 **Example Data Input Description:**